ryansobol/frozen/README.md

 ## Frozen.Model

 Instances of **Frozen.Model** represent a single entity in an application's state.
-They consist of immutable key-value **attributes** and possible validation **errors**.
+They consist of immutable key-value **attributes** and validation **errors**.
 They also have APIs for retrieving a single attribute, constructing new models, and converting attributes to JSON.

 Custom models extend **Frozen.Model** with domain-specific validation rules, associated attributes, computed properties, etc.